photodow/wiki-helpers/README.md

 ## Getting started

-##### Add templating placeholders to `.md`
+### Template
+To start off with you need to add as many or as few templating placeholders to your markdown files.
 Each of the helpers has a beginning and an end.
 It's identified via it's unique `ID`.
 Anything you put in-between the start and end will be replaced by auto generated content.

 ```markdown
 <!-- {{ID}} start [...optionName=optionValue] -->